tectek-solutions/scac/README.md

 - **Relational**: PostgreSQL
   - Selected for its robust ACID compliance and extensive support for complex queries.
-- **Non-relational**: MongoDB
+- **Non-relational**: PostgreSQL JSONB
-  - Ideal for unstructured or semi-structured data such as user interactions.
+  - Offers the flexibility of NoSQL with the reliability of SQL, ideal for dynamic data structures.

 ---